Autodesk/hig/packages/theme-data/README.md

 Named values (colors, spacings, typographic specifications, etc.) from which most (all?) other values in a theme are derived

 ### Role
 A property of a component provided by a theme.
 E.g. Divider is a component.
-'1px' is a border width. `DIVIDER_BORDER_WIDTH` is a role mapping a width to the border width property of the divider component.
+'1px' is a border width. `DIVIDER.BORDER_WIDTH` is a role mapping a width to the border width property of the divider component.

 ### Theme schema
 A set of roles and types which define the properties of the design language